plainenglishh/Luau-D1/README.md

 Luau-D1 is a Luau library to serve as a Roblox DataStore-style wrapper around a Cloudflare D1 SQL Database.

-> [!WARNING]
-> Do not accept (or at least heavily sanetise) user input for the `name` parameter of D1.GetDataStore.
-Failing to do so may open up a potential SQL Injection pathway.

 ## Installation

 ### LPM (Recommended)